tynamo2222/3dRendererMWD/README.md

 # 3dRendererMWD
+---- WIP ----
-A simple 3D rendered created in python with OpenCV for a school project
+A simple 3D rendered created in python with OpenCV for a school project.